-Section Description Caption Bar Across the top of a diagram is the diagram caption bar, which includes: A horizontal 'chevron' icon to display or hide the Diagram Toolbox docked on the left of the Diagram View, from which point you can drag it and dock it elsewhere; if you then hide the toolbox and show it again, it is placed back on the left of the Diagram View Whichever diagram you have displayed, the Toolbox pages are appropriate to that diagram type Icon and text label for the diagram type Diagram name • A second 'chevron' icon that toggles display of the inline specification panel for the diagram (see the later table entry on this view).
-A drop-down arrow that lists the currently-open diagrams and views; click on: A diagram or view name to switch to that diagram or view Options to redisplay the hidden Start Page and (if defined) the Model Default diagram, Model Default Kanban chart, User Default diagram or User Default Kanban chart The window 'close cross'; click on this to close the displayed diagram Diagram View The larger area underneath the Caption bar is the work area within which you can create and view the diagram structures.
+Section Description Caption Bar Across the top of a diagram is the diagram caption bar, which includes: A horizontal 'chevron' icon to display or hide the Diagram Toolbox docked on the left of the Diagram View, from which point you can drag it and dock it elsewhere; if you then hide the toolbox and show it again, it is placed back on the left of the Diagram View Whichever diagram you have displayed, the Toolbox pages are appropriate to that diagram type Icon and text label for the diagram type Diagram name A second 'chevron' icon that toggles display of the inline specification panel for the diagram (see the later table entry on this view).
+A drop-down arrow that lists the currently-open diagrams and views; click on: A diagram or view name to switch to that diagram or view Options to redisplay the hidden

+Start Page and (if defined) the Model Default diagram, Model Default Kanban chart, User Default diagram or User Default Kanban chart The window 'close cross'; click on this to close the displayed diagram The Diagram This is the fixed Toolbar that displays at Toolbar the top of every diagram if the 'Show Diagram Toolbar' option is selected on the 'Window Behavior' page of the Preferences window.
+It provides a wide range of options to help you lay out, format, view and filter the contents of diagram.
+A 👫 - 🖎 - 🚅 - 1 🛟 🗳 🎤 Default Style Diagram The larger area underneath the Caption View bar is the work area within which you can create and view the diagram structures.
 The borders of the printable diagram page are represented by pale broken lines; structures created beyond these borders will print on separate pages.
-The Diagram View area is also where the diagram and object context menus operate, and where the representation of the model structure can be changed to a Specification Manager view, Relation Matrix View, Construct View (Resource
+The Diagram View area is also where the diagram and object context menus operate, and where the representation of the model structure can be changed to a Specification Manager view, Relation Matrix View, Construct View (Resource Management), Gantt chart or Diagram List format.